hotwilson/ship/README.md

-This repo provides you step-by-step instructions to get a new custom program running on a server in the cloud, then make a change.
+This repo provides you step-by-step instructions to get a new custom program running on a server in the cloud.

-The components varied during this exercise include these decisions:
+We then make a change and update the server through the automated "pipepline".

+The intent of this effort is to vary the components deployed so you can realistically compare the true effort needed for each choice of technologies.

    * Repositories GitHub vs. GitLab vs. Bitbucket
    * Continuous integration utilities Jenkins vs. Circle-CI vs. Shippable, etc.
    * Scripting with Maven vs. Ansible declarative statements
    * Bare metal vs. virtual instances vs. Docker containers
-   * Operating system CentOS vs. RedHat
+   * Operating system CentOS vs. Ubuntu vs. RedHat
    * Build from scratch vs. Dockerhub vs. reuse builds in Artifactory
-   * Instantiate using scripts vs. Kubernetes
+   * Instantiate using Kubernetes
    * Instantiate database as a separate server vs. mlab vs. compose clouds
    * Databases used by the application MongoDB vs. Postgres, etc.
    * Cloud environment Digital Ocean vs. Heroku vs. AWS vs. Azure vs. Google vs. Rackspace

-> We conduct this exercise so you can realistically compare the true effort needed for each choice of technologies.

 Let's start with using GitHub, Jenkins, Dockerhub on Digital Ocean, referencing a database in mlab.